-This week we are discussing what FDA classifies Class I Medical Devices as.
-Stay tuned for device Class II and Class III in the coming weeks!
+This week we are discussing what FDA classifies Class 1 Medical Devices are.
+Stay tuned for device Class 2 and Class 3 in the coming weeks!

 The FDA plays an essential role in protecting public health by regulating health products.
 To regulate medical devices, the FDA has a number of different requirements.
 However, not all medical devices need the same level of FDA regulatory scrutiny.
 FDA classified medical devices based on the risk profile of the device.
 The least risky medical devices are called “class I” medical devices.